Welcome to the second main part of this site.

 I’m not saying I’ve got every last detail sussed out or correct here but then who has?
 I’ve picked up useful bits and pieces from all sorts of people with differing doctrines and denominations and I hope somebody may find at least some truth here to help to continue to piece together their own jigsaw.
 I rest though knowing that anyone who chooses to do the will of God will know whether my teaching comes from God or whether I speak my own words.
 What incredibly clever words those are of Jesus aren’t they, just read them again….

-I’m asking you as your friend or brother in Christ to please consider this, Paul said of the deeply religious and devout Jews of his Old Covenant day, ‘I bear them witness that they have a zeal and enthusiasm for God, but it is not enlightened and according to [correct and vital] knowledge’, Rom 10 AMPC, and most went on to perish in AD70.
-Can we really say there is no possibility at all that church today could be in a similar position?
+I’m asking, indeed exhorting you, as your friend or brother in Christ to please consider this : Paul said of the deeply religious and devout Jews of his Old Covenant day – ‘I bear them witness that they have a zeal and enthusiasm for God, but it is not enlightened and according to [correct and vital] knowledge’, Rom 10 AMPC – and subsequently most went on to perish in AD70 when Jerusalem was destroyed by Titus.
+Can we really be sure there is no possibility at all that church today could be in a similar position in our New Covenant days?

-Let’s all learn to think for ourselves about what the preacher tells us.
+Let’s all learn to think for ourselves about what the preacher tells us, let’s be wise.